Static pricing for multi-unit prophet inequalities: Model

+\paragraph{Performance metric.} The welfare of a static price $p\in \R$ on a particular realization of buyer values is the total value of the buyers who purchase a unit of the item.
+We denote its expected welfare by $\welfare(p,k,\f)$ where the expectation is over the randomness in buyer values drawn from $\f$.
 The benchmark we compare to is the expected optimal welfare in hindsight and is denoted by $\opt(k,\f)$, i.e., $\opt(k,\f)$ is the expected sum of the $k$ highest realized values drawn from the set of distributions $\f$.
-The \emph{competitive ratio} for a static pricing scheme $\p$ on supply $k$ is the worst-case welfare-to-optimum ratio across all the possible set of distributions $\f$, i.e.,
+The \emph{competitive ratio} for a static pricing scheme $\boldsymbol{\pi}$ on supply $k$ is the worst-case welfare-to-optimum ratio across all the possible set of distributions $\f$, i.e.,

-Our goal is to identify a static pricing scheme $\p(k,\f)$ that maximizes this worst-case competitive ratio.
-In the remainder of the presentation, we omit the arguments of $\p$ when clear from the context.
+Our goal is to identify a static pricing scheme $\boldsymbol{\pi}$ that maximizes this worst-case competitive ratio.
+In the remainder of the presentation, we omit the arguments of $\pi(k,\f)$ when clear from the context.

 Without loss of generality, we assume that each distribution has $\Pr[v_t>0]>0$ (since otherwise we can ignore it) and further assume that $n>k$ (since otherwise setting a price of 0 is optimal).